 A book of instructive stories from Finniss Springs, once the site of an Aboriginal mission in the far-north of South Australia.

-Written and developed in collaboration with Reg Dodd.
+Written and developed with Reg Dodd.

 To be published by University of Queensland Press, March 2019